bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 * [`Canvas`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/Canvas.js) - provides APIs for adding and removing graphical elements; deals with element life cycle and provides APIs to zoom and scroll.

-* [`EventBus`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/EventBus.js) - the libraries global communication channel with a *fire and forget* policy.
+* [`EventBus`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/EventBus.js) - the library's global communication channel with a *fire and forget* policy.
 Interested parties can subscribe to various events and act upon them once they are emitted.
 The event bus helps us to decouple concerns and to modularize functionality so that new features can hook up easily with existing behavior.

 * [`ElementFactory`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/ElementFactory.js) - a factory for creating shapes and connections according to diagram-js internal data model.